'Young and the Restless' actor Kristoff St. John dead at 52

 Breaking News Emails

-Kristoff St. John, an Emmy-winning star on the long-running soap opera 'The Young and the Restless,' was found dead at his Los Angeles home over the weekend, authorities said Monday.
-He was 52.
+Kristoff St. John, an Emmy-winning star on the long-running soap opera "The Young and the Restless," was found dead at his Los Angeles home over the weekend, authorities said Monday.

 The actor's lawyer Mark Geragos said, "sadly yes," in confirming his client's death.

-Police said that officers responded to his home he Woodland Hills neighborhood of L.A. at 2:05 p.m. and found a man dead from a possible alcohol overdose.
+Police said that officers responded to his home in the Woodland Hills neighborhood of L.A. at 2:05 p.m.
+Sunday and found him dead from a possible alcohol overdose.

+Paramedics could not revive him and the actor was pronounced dead at the scene, L.A. firefighters said.

+Police have declined to open a criminal investigation and have passed the case on to the L.A.
+County Department of Medical Examiner-Coroner.

 St. John joined the "Young" cast in 1991, playing the role of Neil Winters.
 He won a Daytime Emmy Award for best supporting actor in 2008.
 He'd also been nominated for that award in 1993, 1999, 2000, 2007 and 2015, according to his CBS biography.